IIIF/api/source/api/presentation/3.0/index.md

 ```

 ##### viewingHint
 A hint to the client as to the most appropriate method of displaying the resource.
 This specification defines the values specified in the table below.
 Other values _MAY_ be given, and if they are, they _MUST_ be URIs.
+The value _MUST_ be an array of strings.

  * Any resource type _MAY_ have one or more viewing hints.